ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/kuberay-vs-legacy.md

 deployment.

 ### Autoscaling is optional
 Ray Autoscaler support is optional with KubeRay.
-Set `spec.enableInTreeAutoscaling: true` to enable autoscaling.
-KubeRay will then automatically configure a Ray Autoscaler sidecar for the Ray head pod.
+Set `spec.enableInTreeAutoscaling:true` in the RayCluster CR to enable autoscaling.
+The KubeRay operator will then automatically configure a Ray Autoscaler sidecar for the Ray head pod.
 The autoscaler container requests 500m CPU and 512Mi memory by default.
 Autoscaler container configuration is accessible via `spec.autoscalerOptions`.
 Note that autoscaling with KubeRay is supported only with Ray versions at least as new 1.11.